-Most people who develop alpha-gal syndrome in the U.S. develop the condition when a Lone Star tick bites them.
-Bites from other types of ticks can lead to the condition in Europe, Australia and Asia.
+A Lone Star tick bite most commonly causes the condition in the U.S. Bites from other types of ticks can lead to the condition in the U.S., Europe, Australia and Asia.

 Ticks that cause alpha-gal syndrome are believed to carry alpha-gal molecules from the blood of the animals they commonly bite, such as cows and sheep.
 When a carrier tick bites a human, the tick injects alpha-gal into the person's body.

 For unknown reasons, some people have such a strong immune response to these molecules that they can no longer eat red meat or products made from mammals without a mild to severe allergic reaction.
 People who are exposed to many tick bites over time may develop more-severe symptoms.